-Home access to computers and the internet is also growing.
-Research conducted by the Office of Communications (Ofcom)2 found that by the first quarter of 2006, internet connections had reached 60 per cent of households in the UK, and 67 per cent of households had a personal computer.
-Growth in broadband connections has similarly risen, with seven in 10 internet-connected homes (41 per cent of all UK homes) using a broadband connection in the first quarter of 2006.
+Research conducted by the Office of Communications (Ofcom) found that by the first quarter of 2006, internet connections had reached 60 per cent of households in the UK, and 67 per cent of households had a personal computer.
+Growth in broadband connections has similarly risen, with seven in 10 internet-connected homes (41 per cent of all UK homes) using a broadband connection in the first quarter of 2006 compared with fewer than one in three (15 per cent of all UK homes) at the beginning of 2004.